 Thankfully, incorporating a little raw beet into your life is pretty easy to do…

-To make beet juice, simply wash or peel the rich purple vegetable, put it through the juicer.
-Or enjoy with other healthy fruits and vegetables — like our friends at Two City Vegans did in their red velvet cake smoothie recipe.
+To make beet juice, simply wash or peel the rich purple vegetable, and put it through the juicer.
+Or enjoy with other healthy fruits and vegetables.

 To make a beet side salad, shred one raw beet into a bowl, add 1-2 tablespoons of apple cider vinegar, a tablespoon of olive oil, along with salt and pepper to taste.
 Or create a tasty beet and hummus wrap.